JonBetts/CM0102-Starter-Kit/README.md

 ## Troubleshooting

 The Starter Kit was made to limit the number of issues you get when setting CM 01/02 up.
 However, different setups and operating systems may result in unforeseen issues.
 One thing I've come across is occassionally the game might not load as it doesn't like starting up in full screen/windowed mode ("cannot initialise graphics bla bla").
 This has been an issue with CM for a long time, so there are numerous fixes on the forums for this, so have a look at those and see if you can solve it.
-If that doesn't work, you may have some DirectX files missing, so try installing them from the following link: https://www.microsoft.com/en-gb/download/details.aspx?id=35

 ## Future improvements